-If you know anything about trading, you may have come across the saying ‘Buy Low, Sell High’.
+If you know anything about trading, you may have heard the saying ‘Buy Low, Sell High’.
 Short-selling is the antithesis of this approach, with short-sellers aiming to ‘Sell High, Buy Low’ and profit from a price drop.
-Shorting a stock isn’t for the faint-hearted; it’s a high risk/reward trading strategy with the potential for uncapped losses if you get it wrong.
+Shorting a stock isn’t for the faint-hearted; it’s a high-risk/reward trading strategy with the potential for unlimited losses if you get it wrong.

 In this guide, you will learn:

-Short selling stocks is the process by which an investor borrows a stock and then sells it with the goal of buying it back at a lower price in future, hence making a profit.
-The short seller has to return the shares back to the lender after buying them back.
-Short selling is typically regarded as an advanced trading/investing strategy that is not suitable for beginner traders.
+Short selling stocks is the process by which an investor borrows a stock and then sells it intending to repurchase it at a lower price in future, hence making a profit.
+The short seller has to return the shares to the lender after buying them back.
+Short selling is considered an advanced trading/investing strategy unsuitable for beginner traders.
 But modern online trading platforms have the functionality to support short-selling, which means retail traders are beginning to be able to take part in an activity which was for a long time reserved for the big guys, like hedge funds.

 Short selling is a risky strategy because the investor losses money whenever the price of the stock they are shorting goes up.
-Historically, stock prices usually tend to rise over time and could keep rising to infinity exposing the investor to unlimited losses.
+Historically, stock prices usually tend to rise over time and could keep rising to infinity, exposing the investor to unlimited losses.
 However, the reward for short-selling is fixed because the stock can only fall back to zero.
 That said, markets tend to move up gradually over a long period, but crashes can occur in weeks or days.
 Once momentum points downward, panic can sweep the markets meaning short-selling strategies, when timed right, can make significant returns in a short time.

 Short selling involves borrowing a stock from someone who owns it, which in most cases is your broker, and then selling it to another person.
 This process is known as ‘selling to open’ because you are opening a new position by selling the stock instead of buying it.
 Your broker will require you to set aside some funds to back your position, which is known as margin.